Generating functions of substitutions: Generating functions for substitutions

 As before we have a number of choices for generating functions.
 One reasonable option is

 We have the following simple lemma:

 \begin{lemma} If $g: \cA \to \CC, \: g(a_j)=|I_j|$, then

-\end{lemma} \begin{proof} By construction, $t_n$ is the left-end point of the $n$th interval.
-Since $t_0=0$ this means that $t_n$ is equal to the sum of lengths of the first $n-1$ intervals and the formula follows.
+\end{lemma} \begin{proof} By construction, $t_n$ is the left-end point of interval $n$ (where we start with interval 0).
+Since $t_0=0$ this means that $t_n$, for $n\geq 1$, is equal to the sum of lengths of the first $n-1$ intervals and the formula follows.

 This implies that the summatory series of $C_g(X)$ is

 Therefore, multiplying by $X$, which shifts the sequence of coefficients, yields the desired result. \end{proof}

 As a consequence, the next proposition immediately follows from the last lemma and from Proposition \ref{prop:1}.